Anu-Saini/password_Generator/README.md

 Snapshots for program
 // The opening page of program
-1. image.png
+1. password_Generator/Images/Image Layout.jpg"

 // on pressing Generate password, the webpage will prompt with the questions
-2. image.png
+2. password_Generator/Images/password length.jpg"
-3. image.png
+3. password_Generator/Images/password alphabet case.jpg"
-4. image.png
+4. password_Generator/Images/password number.jpg"
-5. image.png
+5. password_Generator/Images/password splcharacter.jpg"

 // on establising creteria for the password characters, the webpage will generate a unique password for the user.
-6. image.png
+6. password_Generator/Images/Unique password generation.jpg"